 - Applicants must be free of disease or physical/mental defects that would prevent the individual from performing the essential duties of a police officer.

-- At the time of application, all applicants must possess at least one of the following:
+- At the time of application, all applicants must possess 45 semester credit hours from an accredited college or university and one of the following:

 - A Basic Peace Officer’s Certification issued by Texas Commission on Law Enforcement (TCOLE) or,

 - A Basic Firefighter Certification issued by Texas Commission on Fire Protection (TCFP) with a Basic EMT certification from the Texas Department of State Health Services.